wilsonmar/gapi-node/README.md

 # TL;DR (Too Long; Do Not Read.
 Here's the Summary Gist)

-Google provides a single set of [client](#client_libraries) and [server](#server_libraries) code libraries to access the many APIs they run in their cloud.
+Google provides a set of [client](#client_libraries) and [server](#server_libraries) code libraries to access all the many APIs they run in their cloud.
-(I think since Google constantly adds and removes web services, they will likely remain in alpha or beta forever.)
+(I think since Google constantly adds and removes web services to the libraries, they will likely remain in alpha or beta forever.)

 Google's libraries hide the mathematics of [calculating Base64 and signatures](#Keygen_dataflow) Google rightly requires to authenticate computers obtaining information Google holds on behalf of its users.